RyanGoslingsBugle/seagalbot/README.md

 # seagalbot
 Basic autonomous script coded in Python to generate new tweets and follow back followers for the [Seagal Hits](https://twitter.com/seagalbot) Twitter bot.

-Generates an image with Memegenerator API, checks new followers and follows any not currently being followed every time it executes, so hook it up to a crontab and go wild.
+Generates an image with Imgflip API, checks new followers and follows any not currently being followed every time it executes, so hook it up to a crontab and go wild.

 ##Authentication